Inside the Star

 "Yes."

-"I want to break the bureaucracy on top of it," ZiggyBoot snapped.
+"I want to break the bureaucracy on top of it," Ziggaboot snapped.
 "I want to stop the capture.
 I want to stop the processing.
 I want—"

 He stopped himself before he said godhood, because even he could hear how childish it sounded.